-- CCRPC staff will initiate a Title VI Complaint Form (see below). - 2.
+- 1. CCRPC staff will initiate a Title VI Complaint Form (see below). - 2.
 Essential information on the form includes the following: - a.
 Date of the incident that is the subject of the complaint - b.
 Time of the incident - c.
 Location of the incident - d.
 Circumstances of the incident in as much detail as is available, including description of the issues, and the names and job titles of those individuals perceived as parties in the complaint. - 3.
 The completed form, along with the initial complaint letter and a summary of any other communication, will be submitted to the Executive Director of the CCRPC for review, or filed with the Chair of the CCRPC Board if the complaint is against the Executive Director.
 The Director will determine the jurisdiction and acceptability of the complaint and any need for additional information.
 After any additional information is procured, the Director will determine whether to accept or reject the complaint.
+The Director will notify the Executive Committee that a complaint was received.